TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 ### Skills

 First, conduct a thorough analysis of the skills currently available within the team, and then compare these skills to the specific requirements of each subsystem.
-Based on this analysis, assign each team member to oversee the development of a particular subsystem.
-Additionally, appoint a different team member to take the specifications and generate a corresponding solution.
-Ensure that the assignments are structured in such a way that no single team member is simultaneously managing and being managed by the same person.
-If there are more team members than subsystems, consider further subdividing the solutions into smaller tasks or components, thereby allowing each team member the opportunity to manage and design a subsystem.
+Based on this analysis, appoint a team member to take the specifications given in this proposal and generate a corresponding solution.
+If there are more team members than subsystems, consider further subdividing the solutions into smaller tasks or components, thereby allowing each team member the opportunity to design a subsystem.

 ### Timeline